Richard Cook (journalist)

 Richard David Cook (7 February 1957 – 25 August 2007) was a British jazz writer, magazine editor and former record company executive.
 Sometimes credited as R. D. Cook, Cook was born in Kew, Surrey, and lived in west London as an adult.
 A writer on music from the late 1970s until he died, Cook was co-author, with Brian Morton, of The Penguin Guide to Jazz Recordings, which lasted for ten editions until 2010.
-Richard Cook's Jazz Companion and It's About That Time: Miles Davis On and Off the Record were published in 2005.
+His other books included Richard Cook's Jazz Encyclopedia, Blue Note Records: The Biographyand, and It's About That Time: Miles Davis On and Off the Record.